 Unfortunately there was no quick fix for this.
 I had to let my body fix itself and in the process I gained back all the weight I lost and it was not pretty.
 I promised myself I would find a way to lose this weight again, only it had to be different this time, I didn’t’ want to do all the work to lose the weight to just turn around and gain it again.

-Take Two: Clean Eating
+Take Two: Clean Eating Guide

-I decided that I was going to eat clean, non-processed foods going forward.
+I decided that I was going to implement clean eating, non-processed foods going forward.
 The idea behind clean eating is the less processed the food you eat, the better it is for you, the better your body can utilize it for fuel, and the better your body will feel.
 My goal was (and still is) that 80% of the food I consume would be “clean” and minimally processed.
 Eating this way seemed to help me level out my body and I was no longer gaining weight.
 I also started to feel better and my energy was coming back.

 My thirst for knowledge had me doing a lot of reading on nutrition and macros nutrients (macros).
 Macros are the basic energy sources for your body: carbohydrates, protein, and fat (there is also alcohol but I’ll leave that for another day).
 I’ve read countless books on weight loss and fitness and they all end up saying the same thing.
 Protein is key if you want to build muscle, lose fat and have energy.
 Protein and heavy weight lifting of course :)!